MTEL Organisation: Flexible, Part-Time Studies

 Skill Building Activities for Moving from Theory to Practice

-Course-specific learning activities, or skill builders, support you in developing higher education management skills and competencies relevant to your professional practice.
+Course-specific learning activities, or skill builders, support you in developing higher education management skills and competences relevant to your professional practice.
 Learning activities resemble real-world contexts, making it possible for you to apply newly acquired knowledge and skills in practical and authentic situations.
 Scenarios are drawn from different settings, drawing on your professional experience and allowing you to personalise your learning experience.

 Assessment of Learning Using Student Portfolios